-12. Transfer of Assistance.
-In order to facilitate the financing, development, and preservation of decent, safe, and affordable housing, there are three scenarios under which assistance converted pursuant to RAD may be transferred off of the existing parcel of land (for the purposes of this sub-section, unless specifically stated otherwise, transfer of assistance does not include transfers to an adjacent site): (1) where the PHA requests assistance to be transferred as part of the conversion from Converting Project to Covered Project; (2) post-conversion where a Project Owner requests a partial or full transfer of assistance, or (3) where, as a result of a default of the Use Agreement or HAP Contract, HUD terminates the HAP Contract.
+11.12.
+Transfer of Assistance.
+In order to facilitate the financing, development, and preservation of decent, safe, and affordable housing, there are three scenarios under which assistance converted pursuant to RAD may be transferred off of the existing parcel of land (for the purposes of this sub-section,unless specifically stated otherwise, transfer of assistance does not include transfers to an adjacent site): (1) where the PHA requests assistance to be transferred as part of the conversion from Converting Project to Covered Project; (2) post-conversion where a Project Owner requests a partial or full transfer of assistance, or (3) where, as a result of a default of the Use Agreement or HAP Contract, HUD terminates the HAP Contract.
 In all cases, the transfers of assistance will be subject to the ownership and control provisions described in this Notice.

-Approvals of a PHA or owner's request to transfer assistance will be determined in HUD's sole discretion considering the condition and needs of the Converting Project, the nature of the proposed Covered Project, and the impact on the Converting Project's residents.
-The transfer shall not place housing in neighborhoods with highly concentrated poverty based on the criteria formulated for transfers under Section 8(bb) of the Act.17 The transfer shall comply with all applicable fair housing and civil rights requirements and all requirements detailed in this Notice, including environmental review (see Section 1.4.A.3 and Attachment 1A), Site and
+Approvals of a PHA or owner's request to transfer assistance will be determined in HUD's sole discretion.
+HUD will assess that the transfer does considering the condition and needs of the Converting Project, the nature of the proposed Covered Project, and the impact on the Converting Project's residents.
+The transfer shall not place housing in neighborhoods with highly concentrated poverty based on the criteria formulated for transfers under Section 8(bb) of the Act.23 Additionally, HUD will consider whether conversion on site is economically non viable; whether the Converting Project is physically obsolete or severely distressed; how the The transfer would affect the Converting Project's residents; and all-shall comply with all applicable fair housing and civil rights requirements.
+Any transfers of assistance must comply with all-and all requirements detailed in this Notice, including environmental review (see Section 1.4.A.3Section 1.4.A.3 and Attachment 1A), Attachment 1A), Site and Neighborhood Standards (see Section 1.4.A.7), Section 1.4.A.7), Changes in Unit